The Trapped Librarian

 The Trapped Librarian Book Tasting Event

 Wear an apron & hot pads, bring cooking utensils, ham it up!
-I purchased an inexpensive chef’s hat and apron on Amazon that I can keep at school for book tasting occasions.
+I purchased an inexpensive chef’s hat and apron on Amazon for book tasting occasions.
 This year, my assistant and I wore our hats and aprons & carried our plates of books into the back-to-school assembly and that really made the students curious about what was going on in the library!
-Dressing the part can really make your Book Tasting event special!
+Dressing the part can definitely make your Book Tasting event special!

 Book Tasting Event Table Setting

 I usually categorize the books into the basic areas that we have in the library.
 Fiction, Nonfiction, Everybody, Biography, Graphic Novels.
 Another idea would be to divide your books by genre.
-Realistic Fiction, Historical Fiction, Humorous Fiction, Mystery, Fantasy, Narrative Nonfiction, Informational Text, etc. Place signs at your tables indicating the category of books that are there.
+Realistic Fiction, Historical Fiction, Humorous Fiction, Mystery, Fantasy, Adventure, etc. Place signs at your tables indicating the book selection.

 Book Tasting Event Set Up Nonfiction